 Address: County Hall, Westminster Bridge Road, London SE1 7PB

 Nearest Station: Waterloo.Use Journey Planner to plan your route by public transport.

 Official Website: www.thedungeons.com/london

-Tickets: In 2013, the best price tickets are for online advance booking and start from £18 for adults and £13 for children under 15 years old.
+Tickets: Tickets for online advance booking start from £18 for adults and £13 for children under 15 years old.
 Here are some ideas on how to save money on London Dungeon tickets:

 - Viator offer 'Skip the Line' discounted London Dungeon tickets: Buy Direct.

 - You can also book tickets at the VisitBritain Shop (Buy Direct).

 - The London Dungeon website guarantees to have the cheapest Fast Track tickets.

 - Save 20% at Smartsave by printing a voucher.